tbranyen/diffhtml/CONTRIBUTING.md

 Run the `lerna publish` command and follow the instructions to tag your release.
-This will create the tags and push and do everything else, including actually publishing to npm, so great!
+This will create the tags and push and do everything else, including actually publishing to npm, which is great!

 ``` sh
 lerna publish